PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:36:46
+Last updated: 2024-04-08 13:37:19
-Random Quote: I am scared, 'cause I don't know how to fly.
-But you're there at the bottom of the slide to catch me when I fall. - Hannah Baker
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby